 - High Volume Band Work: This work is a staple in our programming as we’ve seen profound effects with the inclusion of this work from both soft-tissue health and improving muscular deficits.
 High volume band work also acts as an equalizer in bringing balance to vertical pulling vs. horizontal pulling.

 - A Balanced Template: Of course you’re going to have folks that show up on different days, have commitments outside of the gym, etc. With this approach, your clients will receive equals parts strength and conditioning regardless of what days they show-up.
-Moreover, the balance between energy systems training and strength systems is consistent so even if they decided to train 5 days straight they won’t run the risk of burnout.
+Moreover, the balance between energy systems training and strength systems are consistent so even if they decided to train 5 days straight they won’t run the risk of burnout.

-You’ll have some work to do to educate your folks on the difference between working harder and working smarter.
+You’ll likely have some work to do to educate your clients on the difference between working harder and working smarter.
 You may even lose a few people that want to grind every day.
 Don’t worry about them; that approach is flawed and will not get them to where they want to go in the long-run.

-And more importantly, if you want to keep your clients progressing and healthy, have a plan that allows for built-in recovery, utilization of methods that actually work, and a simplicity of movement patterns.
+And more importantly, if you want to keep your clients progressing and healthy, have a plan that allows for built-in recovery, utilization of methods that actually work, and simplicity of movement patterns.